 Someone looks at a verse or passage, imagines what they want it to say, and then sees in their mind what they have imagined through twisting word meanings and interpretations.
-The result of their teaching feels a lot more comfy and cozy with the prevailing cultural views but is not intellectually honest.
-And, it really boils down to basing truth on someone’s opinion.
+The result of their teaching feels a lot more comfortable with the prevailing cultural views.
+But it is not intellectually honest.
+And it really boils down to basing truth on someone’s opinion.
 Once it starts, it’s like a fiery dragon burning truth in its path.
 That’s why I call it the “look-imagine-see” dragon.

-Cultural influence on Bible interpretation feeds this “look-imagine-see” method.
-You look at the passage, imagine a way for it to fit a particular cultural slant, then you see what you want to see.
-Look-imagine-see.
+Cultural influence on Bible study feeds this dragon.
+The culture entices you to look at a verse and imagine a way for it to fit whatever the culture wants.
+Then, your imagination sees what you want to see.
 Many types of false teaching through the years have started this way.
-The “look-imagine-see” method leads to error in any discipline based on truth—science and history as well as the Bible.
-The brave thing to do is tame the dragon, at least as far as our own approach to Scripture is concerned.
+The “look-imagine-see dragon” leads to error in any discipline based on truth—science and history as well as the Bible.
+The brave thing to do is to tame the dragon, at least as far as your own approach to Scripture is concerned.

 Although this “look-imagine-see” approach to Scripture has been around for centuries, giving rise to heresies left and right, Darwin introduced the “look-imagine-see” methodology into scientific thinking as he invoked imagination into evolutionary scenarios.
 He visualized a bear evolving into a whale and human embryos reenacting their reptilian past.
 When looking at the lower portion of the axial skeleton and seeing this as the place where the embryo is yet to grow during spinal development, those who followed the “look-imagine-see” methodology would “see” a transient “tail” in their imaginations to reinforce their evolutionary bias.
 But there never is a tail.
 The embryo grows down to its coccyx, which begins anchoring developing muscles of the pelvic floor.1 (Doing a solid study of Genesis from a creation science perspective will give you more good information like this.)

-But, evolutionary science is not the only modern user of the “look-imagine-see” method.
+But evolutionary science is not the only modern user of the “look-imagine-see” method.
 Bible teaching Christians are using this as well to fit in with culture, to please academics who want to “improve” what the Bible teaches with their own ideas, or to apologize for Christians’ bad behavior and make it better by making Christians wrong in their moral stance.
 Using the “look-imagine-see” method of Bible interpretation can quickly become a fire-breathing dragon.

-So, how do you tame the dragon?
+So how do you tame the dragon?

 Actually, a long-time friend of ours who is now with Jesus used to say there were five steps to the inductive process: observation, observation, observation, then interpretation and application.
 We can get very lazy in the observation part.
 We begin to read into the Scriptures what we want to see there instead of making sure we see what IS there.

-2. Approach the Bible as sufficient, not needing our “improvement.”
+Tame the dragon by approaching the Bible as sufficient, not needing our “improvement.”

-The second way to tame the dragon is to approach the Bible as the breathed out Word of God as God intended it to be and not subject to human “improvement.”
+The second way to tame the dragon is to approach the Bible as the breathed-out Word of God as God intended it to be and not subject to human “improvement.”
 In it, we find what our God considers right and wrong across all nationalities, time periods, cultures, and levels of civilization.

 There’s junk out there about God and “what He thinks” so it’s important to really get to know the God of the Bible and how to live our life in Christ truthfully.
 The Holy Spirit uses the Scripture we read and study to teach us about our God so we can know truth and dwell in that truth.

-“See to it that no one…” (Colossians 2:8) and “Do not let anyone…” (Colossians 2: 16.
+“See to it that no one…” (Colossians 2:8) and “Do not let anyone…” (Colossians 2: 16)

 Just say, “NO!”